Ichimonji10/cfg/ansible/roles/btrfs_balance/README.rst

 ``btrfs_paths``
     Paths to btrfs mount points, or subdirectories thereof.
-The entire mounted filesystems are scrubbed, regardless of whether mount points or subdirectories are specified.
+The entire mounted filesystems are balanced, regardless of whether mount points or subdirectories are specified.
 Defaults to an empty list.